Mohammad Ali Foroughi: Books

-In addition to this, he prepared scholarly editions of the works of Saadi, Hafez, Rumi, Omar Khayyam and Ferdowsi.
+In addition to this, Foroughi prepared scholarly editions of the works of Saadi, Hafez, Rumi, Omar Khayyam and Ferdowsi.
 The best-known of Foroughi's critical editions is Saadi's Kolliyat.

-His son Mohsen Foroughi was a renowned architect who completed his studies in France and designed Niavarān Palace Complex, which is situated in the northern part of Tehran, Iran.
+His son Mohsen Foroughi was a renowned architect who completed his studies in France and designed the Niavaran Palace Complex, which is situated in northern Tehran, Iran.
 It consists of several buildings and a museum.
-The Sahebqraniyeh Palace of the time of Nasir al-Din Shah of Qajar dynasty is also inside this complex.
-The main Niavaran Palace, completed in 1968, was the primary residence of the last Shah, Mohammad Reza Pahlavi and the Imperial family until the Iranian Revolution.
+The Sahebghraniyeh Palace of the time of Naser al-Din Shah of Qajar dynasty is also inside this complex.
+The main Niavaran Palace, completed in 1968, was the primary residence of the last Shah, Mohammad Reza Pahlavi and the Imperial family until the Iranian revolution.
 Franz Malekebrahimian worked directly under Mohsen Foruoghi in implementation and maintenance of the Palace.